asyncapi/community/CODE_OF_CONDUCT.md

 # AsyncAPI Code of Conduct

 ## Introduction
 Welcome to our community!
-We are a diverse group of individuals united by our passion for open source and commitment to inclusivity and respect.
+We are a diverse group of individuals united by our passion for open source and commitment to inclusivity.

 Our community promotes and supports inclusivity, welcoming individuals from all backgrounds and experiences.
 We believe that diversity is our strength, and we actively seek participation from those who enhance it.